120 Wall Street

 Access via security stations and ID card system

 Home to an increasing number of business leaders and highly-skilled knowledge workers, Lower Manhattan has become New York’s hottest live-work neighborhood.
 Retail giants, boutique shops, fine dining, bars and world-class hotels — as well as the city’s best schools, apartment buildings and parks — all within one square mile.

-120 Wall Street offers access to 11 subway lines, New Jersey-bound PATH trains, bus and ferry lines as well as ferries and water taxis to New Jersey & Staten Island.
+120 Wall Street offers access to 11 subway lines, New Jersey-bound PATH trains, bus lines as well as ferries To Brooklyn and Queens and water taxis to New Jersey & Staten Island.